Slea Head Drive: The Ultimate Guide to Dingle Peninsula’s Epic Road TripIreland

 This is Ireland road-tripping at its finest: world-class scenery, endless points of interest to pull over for, quaint villages, and open roads.

-We recommend hiring a car via Discover Car Hire and making the trip yourself… with some exceptions.
+We recommend hiring a car via Discover Cars and making the trip yourself… with some exceptions.

 If you aren’t comfortable driving on the left side of the road, aren’t comfortable navigating narrow roads, or don’t want the stress of driving, then a Slea Head Drive tour is the right choice for you.